 - Exercise Activity Thermogenesis (EAT), which is the calories you burn while doing physical exercise

 - Thermic Effect of Food (TEF) – yes, your body burns calories eating and digesting food.

 - Non-Exercise Activity Thermogenesis (NEAT).
 Calories you burn doing non-exercise activity eg walking to work, housework, shopping, dog walking, fidgeting etc. This can account for a surprisingly high percent of TDEE.

 Using an online TDEE calculator (just Google one) is the probably the easiest way for most people to calculate their TDEE, though please note online calculators can vary depending on the calculation method used, but they will all provide a rough estimate of what your TDEE is.

 While the TDEE calculator can be used as a guide, it’s important to remember we’re all unique and there is no one-size fits all approach to weight loss (if there was we’d all be at our ideal weight!).
 But you will then have an idea of the calories required to maintain your weight, and from that you can subtract 500 per day to get an idea of your calorie requirements to lose weight.

 How many calories to eat for weight loss

 A generally accepted guideline is to cut calories by 500 kcal per day less than your maintenance weight in order to lose weight.
 So once you’ve calculated your TDEE and therefore have your energy requirements, reducing this number by 500 kcal/day should result in around a half a kg of weight loss a week.
-2,000 kcal/day is used as the standard measure for the average woman to consume, but this doesn’t take into account other considerations, such as activity level and age (women over 50 generally require less calories), both of which can be accounted for using a TDEE calculator.
+2,000 kcal/day is used as the standard measure for the average woman to consume, but this doesn’t take into account other considerations, such as activity level and age, both of which can be accounted for using a TDEE calculator.